muhammadrivaldy/all-about-tech/README.md

 ### Basic of Kubernetes (K8s)

+#### Overview

 I need to know the basics of Kubernetes to help me communicate with the SRE or DevOps team.
 So I can describe what I need and what they need to do when we try to deploy my services.
 That is the reason why I am learning this.

+#### What are Kubernetes?

+Kubernetes is orchestration ...

+## 👀️ What I want to learn

+### Design Pattern

 #### Overview

-Kubernetes is orchestration

-## 👀️ What I want to learn

-### Design Pattern (Cooming soon)
+#### What are Design Pattern?

 ### SOLID Definition